TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Don't disable Ocelot after cutscenes - with this you can leave Occelot on MB in person after some cutscenes.

+Don't disable buddies after cutscenes - likewise with buddies (ddog mostly)

 Patchups:

 Unlock playable avatar - unlock avatar before mission 46

+Unlock weapon customization - game progression unlock without having to complete legendary gunsmith missions

-Return Quiet - instanly runs same code as the Reunion mission 11 replay.
+Return Quiet - instantly runs same code as the Reunion mission 11 replay.

 Start Offline - Start the game in offline mode, this also removes the connect option from the pause menu.